Bucket policy

 Allow

-rules, access is allowed. - If the request doesn't meet any of the rules, access is denied.
+rules, access is allowed. - If the request does not meet any of the rules, access is denied.

 - If the request meets at least one of the